survivejs/webpack-book/manuscript/extending/01_loaders.md

 );
 ```

-If you run the script now (`node run-loader.js`), you should see output like this:
+If you run the script now (`node run-loader.js`), you should see output:

 ```javascript
 { result: [ 'foobar\nfoobar\n' ],